NMangera/Covid-19/README.md

 **Note:** the number of cases or deaths reported by any institution on a given day does not necessarily represent the actual number on that date.
 This is because of the reporting chain that exists between a new case/death and its inclusion in statistics.
 Alternatively, large changes can sometimes (although rarely) be made to a country's entire time series if the ECDC decides (and has access to the necessary data) to correct values retrospectively.

 **Testing for COVID-19:** The data is collected from official in-country reports.
 The testing data is updated twice a week.

+A breakdown of each variable can be found in the csv labelled 'codebook', along with the source for each variable in the dataset.